VVS Reconfiguration Plan

 Will childcare be available for the entire district?

-If reconfiguration is approved, expanded childcare options would begin in September 2026.
+Yes.
+Expanded childcare options would begin in September 2026.

 Can parents be part of a transition committee?